 | Estimated net hourly | $12–$20 | ~55-65% of gross after all costs |

 Morning commute (6:30–9:30 AM), evening rush (4–8 PM), Buckhead and Midtown on weekends (9 PM–3 AM).
-During these peak times, surge pricing is more likely, which can significantly increase your per-trip earnings.
+Surge pricing is more likely during these windows, and it materially changes your per-trip earnings.

 Atlanta is served by ATL airport.
-Airport pickup and drop-off rides are among the highest-paying trips in the Atlanta market.
-Uber has designated pickup zones at each terminal — familiarize yourself with these locations to minimize wait times and maximize ride efficiency.
+Airport runs are usually the highest-paying single rides in Atlanta.
+Learn the designated pickup zones and the queue system at each terminal — it'll cut your wait time and let you stack consecutive airport trips.

 The Peach Drop (New Year's Eve) and DragonCon (Labor Day weekend with 80K+ costumed attendees) are Atlanta's two biggest surge events.
 SEC Championship Game (December) at Mercedes-Benz Stadium fills the city with college football fans.
 Music Midtown (September) in Piedmont Park creates concentrated Midtown demand

-A strategic approach to your first month can make the difference between earning your full $1,200 bonus and missing out.
-Here is a week-by-week plan:
+A focused first month is the difference between the full $1,200 and a near-miss.

 ATL airport is the busiest in the world — use it as your home base for the first few days while you learn the city.
 Airport rides go to Buckhead (25 min), Midtown (15 min), and Downtown (10 min), giving you a tour of all three major zones.
 Learn the I-285 perimeter, I-85, and I-75/I-85 connector — these define all Atlanta navigation.
 Avoid the I-285/I-85 interchange during rush hour at all costs

-Drive different areas of Atlanta to learn where demand is highest.
+Drive different parts of Atlanta to learn where demand is highest.
 Test the popular areas: Hartsfield-Jackson Atlanta International Airport (ATL), Buckhead entertainment district, Midtown & Piedmont Park.
 Try different time slots — peak hours (morning commute (6:30–9:30 am)) versus off-peak.
-Take notes on which areas and times earn you the most per hour.
+Note which areas + times earn you the most per hour.

-Focus on hitting your 150-trip target.
-Short trips count the same as long trips toward your bonus goal, so prioritize quantity during busy periods.
-Stay in high-demand areas where you can complete back-to-back trips without dead miles.
-Consider combining rides and Uber Eats deliveries during slower hours.
+Focus on hitting 150 trips.
+Short trips count the same as long trips toward your bonus, so prioritise quantity during busy windows.
+Stay in high-demand zones to stack back-to-back trips without dead miles.
+Switch on Uber Eats during slow hours to fill gaps.

 By now you know Atlanta's best areas and peak hours.
 Set up a mileage tracking app (Stride, Everlance, or MileIQ) for tax deductions.
-Maintain a 4.85+ rating by keeping your car clean and being professional.
-Consider which combination of rides and deliveries maximizes your hourly earnings in the Atlanta market.
+Maintain a 4.85+ rating — clean car, polite, water + charger in the back.
+Decide which rides/Eats mix maximises your hourly earnings in Atlanta.

 - At least 21 years old